```html AISS — Knowledge

 AI literacy (practical)

-For AI literacy, AISS starts with insight (a baseline assessment) and translates that into training that fits your department, role and context.
+For AI literacy, AISS works with an approach that starts with insight (baseline assessment) and then translates this into training that fits the department, role and context.
 Where relevant, there is also support with:

-• A tailored AI literacy self-assessment (for evaluation & ongoing monitoring)
+• A tailored AI literacy self-assessment (evaluation & monitoring)

 • Slides and training materials for sessions